AnubhavChaturvedi-GitHub/Complete-Python/OOPS/oops.md

 # Object-Oriented Programming (OOP) in Python

 ## Introduction

-Object-Oriented Programming (OOP) is a programming paradigm that uses objects and classes to organize code.
-It allows for the creation of reusable and modular code, making it easier to manage and maintain large codebases.
+Object-Oriented Programming (OOP) is a way of organizing code using objects and classes.
+This makes the code easier to understand and manage.

 ## OOP Concepts